 Georgina specialises in employment and commercial litigation.
 Since joining chambers in October 2015 she has been instructed on matters in the Supreme Court, Court of Appeal, High Court, Employment Appeal Tribunal, and employment tribunals and county courts.

 Joe became a member of Littleton in October 2016 on completion of his pupillage.
 He is developing a busy practice in employment law, commercial litigation and sports law.

 James joined Littleton in October 2018 upon completing his pupillage.

 During pupillage, he has gained experience across Chambers’ core areas of work, including employment, commercial, and sports law.
 He is happy to accept instructions in any of these areas.

 Kieran joined Littleton in October 2017 upon successful completion of pupillage.
-His practice spans Chambers’ core areas of work, including employment, commercial, and company law.
+His practice spans all areas of employment law (both statutory and employee competition) and commercial law.